via Dabbled » Blog Archive » Quick Project – Kids T-shirt Mod!.

 Wreaths, bows, and rugs made from plastic bags:

 Want more?
-Bags from other stuff besides plastic bags:
+Things recycled from other things, loosely related to plastic things and bags:

 Oh, man.
 If only I’d hung on to more of that crap they’d send us for software demos or full installations.
 Or not.
 I mean, I’d be drowning in it by now.
 This is pretty great, but I might change it a bit and use old neck ties for the fabric.
 At least all that crap the 80’s and 90’s churned out can be remade into something useful.
 Found this over at Evil Mad Scientist.